Enstso/Spyware/README.md

 # Spyware

-Ce projet consiste en la création d'un spyware (logiciel espion) en Python 3, composé d'un client et d'un serveur.
-Le spyware doit être fonctionnel sur les systèmes Windows et Linux, et peut être utilisé en tant que programme exécutable.
-Il répond aux exigences suivantes :
+This project involves the creation of a spyware (spy software) in Python 3, consisting of a client and a server.
+The spyware must be functional on both Windows and Linux systems and can be used as an executable program.
+It meets the following requirements :

-## Exigences techniques pour le client :
+## Technical Requirements for the Client :

-Le client doit :
+The client must :

-- Enregistrer les frappes de clavier dans un fichier caché sur le système de la victime.
+- Record keystrokes in a hidden file on the victim's system.
-- Envoyer le fichier de manière sécurisée au serveur via une socket réseau.
+- Send the file securely to the server via a network socket.
-- S'arrêter si l'ordre est reçu du serveur et supprimer le fichier de capture.
+- Stop if the command is received from the server and delete the capture file.
-- S'arrêter automatiquement après un maximum de 10 minutes de capture si le serveur est injoignable.
+- Automatically stop after a maximum of 10 minutes of capture if the server is unreachable.

-## Exigences techniques pour le serveur :
+## Technical Requirements for the Server :

-Le serveur doit :
+The server must :

-- Réceptionner les données du client via une socket sécurisée.
+- Receive data from the client via a secure socket.
-- Écouter sur un port TCP depuis une machine externe et différente de la victime.
+- Listen on a TCP port from an external machine, different from the victim's machine.
-- Réceptionner les données reçues et les enregistrer dans un fichier unique pour chaque victime.
+- Receive the data and save it in a unique file for each victim.
-- Envoyer un message au spyware via la socket lui demandant de s'arrêter lorsque le serveur s'éteint.
+- Send a message to the spyware via the socket, instructing it to stop when the server shuts down.
-- Pouvoir se connecter à un reverse shell du spyware.
+- Be able to connect to a reverse shell of the spyware.

-- Embarquer les arguments suivants :
+- Embed the following arguments :
-  - `-h/--help` : Affiche l'aide et les différentes options.
+  - `-h/--help` : Displays help and available options.
-  - `-l <port>/--listen <port>` : Se met en écoute sur le port TCP spécifié par l'utilisateur et attend les données du spyware.
+  - `-l <port>/--listen <port>` : Listens on the specified TCP port provided by the user and waits for data from the spyware.

-  - `-s/--show` : Affiche la liste des fichiers réceptionnés par le programme.
+  - `-s/--show` : Displays the list of files received by the program.
-  - `-r <filename>/--readfile <filename>` : Affiche le contenu du fichier stocké sur le serveur du spyware.
-Le contenu doit être parfaitement lisible.
+  - `-r <filename>/--readfile <filename>` : Displays the content of the file stored on the server from the spyware.
+The content must be perfectly readable.
-  - `-k/--kill` : Arrête toutes les instances de serveurs en cours, avertit le spyware de s'arrêter et de supprimer la capture.
+  - `-k/--kill` : Stops all running server instances, notifies the spyware to stop and delete the capture.
-  - `-t/--target` : Affiche toutes les victimes, actuellement connectées.
+  - `-t/--target` : Displays all victims currently connected.
-  - `-v <id>/--victim <id>` : envoie un message shell au spyware pour qu'il se connecte au netcat du serveur (reverse-shell).
+  - `-v <id>/--victim <id>` :  Sends a shell message to the spyware to connect to the server’s netcat (reverse-shell).

-## Fonctionnalités supplémentaires :
+## Additional Features :

-- Le serveur accepte les connexions multiples de clients et peut gérer plusieurs victimes en même temps.
-Il peut également gérer plusieurs fichiers de capture pour chaque victime.
+- The server accepts multiple client connections and can manage multiple victims at the same time.
+It can also handle multiple capture files for each victim.
-- Si un client se connecte un message doit être envoyé à un bot discord grâce à un webhook pour avertir de la connexion.
+- When a client connects, a message should be sent to a Discord bot via a webhook to notify about the connection.
-- Le serveur doit être capable de se connecter à un reverse shell du spyware.
+- The server must be able to connect to a reverse shell of the spyware.